Mistake #3 is frustrating

 Closing a deal and delivering the service is an abrupt end to what can be a long fruitful relationship.
 Don’t stop at just closing the deal, its the middle of the staircase.

-A referral is a by product of an exceptional service delivered.
+A referral is a by-product of exceptional service delivered.

 They are telling you “thank you “for making their lives better by sending more business your way.